dccuchile/wefe/doc/replications.rst

 >>> results.T.round(2)

-This table shows the output of the execution of the previous code:
+The table below shows the output of the previous code:

 +------------------------------------------------------------------------------------------+------------------------+-----------------------+
 |                                      Query / Model                                       |word2vec-google-news-300|glove-wiki-gigaword-300|